eugeneyan/ml-design-docs/README.md

 ### 6.5.
 Data privacy

 How will you ensure the privacy of customer data?
-Will your system be compliant with data retention and deletion policies (e.g., [GDPR](https://gdpr.eu/what-is-gdpr/)?
+Will your system be compliant with data retention and deletion policies (e.g., [GDPR](https://gdpr.eu/what-is-gdpr/))?

 ### 6.6.
 Monitoring & Alarms

+How will you log events in your system?
 What metrics will you monitor and how?
 Will you have alarms if a metric breaches a threshold or something else goes wrong?

 ### 6.7.
 Cost
 How much will it cost to build and operate your system?
 Share estimated monthly costs (e.g., EC2 instances, Lambda, etc.)